vasilakisfil/Introspected-REST/README.md

 ### 13.2.
 The future is in the hands of the community

-#### 8.2.3.
-REST does not make it easy to integrate different APIs together
-Consider a product resource.
-The product resource contains information about the product itself, as well as related information and services such as similar products.
-However, information about payment options is not provided by the product resource itself, and is provided via a linkset instead.
-This means any client requesting payment options will request payment links from a separate server.
-This not only decouples product resources from payment management; it also allows the payment options to be more easily customized based on the specifics of the client, meaning that the complete "product and payment options" view is a combination of the product resource (and associated hypermedia controls), and payment links provided by the specialized payment options service.

-say about atom+json example!!
-A totally new Media Type that we need to manually understand..

 ### What Introspected REST does in bullets
 For introduction: There is a confusion of what REST is.
 REST is all about evolvability (copy blog post).